Leah1977/Fit_Time_MS4/README.md

 ## Project Goals.

 ### This project provides a back-end user-centric web application.
-It is intended to provide a space where the user can purchase sports apparell, sign up for classes and get nutritional information.
+It is intended to provide a space where the user can purchase sports apparel, sign up for classes and get nutritional information.

 * To allow the user to shop securely online.